 How long does it take for cannamilk to kick in?

-While nano emulsified cannabis beverages can have a truly rapid onset (as little as 15-20 minutes), the cannamilk you make at home won’t kick in as fast.
-You should still allow yourself at least an hour and a half for the effects to kick in, though as a liquid it can be metabolized quicker than more solid food, and some users say in just a half hour they feel the effects.
+While specially formulated cannabis beverages can have a truly rapid onset (as little as 15-20 minutes), the cannamilk you make at home won’t kick in as fast.
+You should still allow yourself at least an hour and a half for the effects to kick in, and even longer to reach peak effects.
+Though as a liquid, the cannamilk can be metabolized quicker than more solid food, and some users have reported effects within 30 minutes.

 The bottom line, when trying out your batch of cannamilk for the first time: Don’t rush it, and follow the time-honored rule, “start low and go slow.”